Feedback is difficult to accept!

 - Pay attention to your body language.
 Especially in the beginning it can be cross-border to get feedback.
 Your body language should not prevent you from getting feedback at a later date.

 - Say thank you.
-This increases the chance that you will also receive feedback later.
+This increases the chance you receiving feedback another time.

 - Follow up.
 If you can use the feedback and want to work with yourself, return to the one who gave you the feedback.
 Then you show that you take the feedback seriously and work with it.
 This may give rise to further constructive feedback.

-- Get feedback in several places.
+- Get feedback from several persons.
 Be sure to get different inputs.
 Diversity can give you more insight.

 As human beings we really want to be accepted as we are – which is why it is difficult to…